tenstorrent/tt-studio/HowToRun_vLLM_Models.md

-# Running Llama3.1-70B and Mock vLLM Model in TT-Studio
+# Running Llama3.1-70B and Mock vLLM Models in TT-Studio

-This guide provides a step-by-step instructions on setting up and deploying Llama3.1-70B, vLLM Mock models using TT-Studio.
+This guide provides step-by-step instructions on setting up and deploying vLLM Llama3.1-70B and vLLM Mock models using TT-Studio.

 ---